mspnp/aks-baseline/09-workload.md

    kubectl get ingress aspnetapp-ingress -n a0008
    ```

-   > At this point, the route to the workload is established, SSL offloading configured, a network policy is in place to only only allow Traefik to connect to your workload, and Traefik is configured to only accept requests from App Gateway.
+   > At this point, the route to the workload is established, SSL offloading configured, a network policy is in place to only allow Traefik to connect to your workload, and Traefik is configured to only accept requests from App Gateway.

 1. Give it a try and see a `403` HTTP response from Traefik.